Makiwara: Construction

 Historically, the most common type consists of a single 7 to 8 ft post driven into the ground, so that it is approximately shoulder height.
 The post is tapered from the bottom to a thickness of 1 cm at the top.
 Traditionally, a pad of rice straw (巻 maki "roll" + 藁 wara "straw") was bound to the top with rope to form a striking surface.

 More modern variations of the standing makiwara use a metal or other base; or in some cases a concreted recess into the floor of the dojo.
 These bases may be constructed to affix the makiwara with through bolts; or capture the makiwara in a clamping action.
 Today the pad is less often made of straw, and more likely to be leather; often with a layer of rubber, duct tape or other tape over foam rubber; and in some cases black palm rope is used.
 Modern materials may last longer outdoors.

 Soft makiwara construction and use

-Soft makiwaras are the type of makiwara that beginners use, but they are still essential for daily speed training for both beginners and experts alike.
-Soft makiwaras are often positioned at a greater angle from vertical and an average punch will straighten the makiwara to a vertical position.
+Soft makiwara are the type of makiwara that beginners use, but they are still essential for daily speed training for both beginners and experts alike.
+Soft makiwara are often positioned at a greater angle from vertical and an average punch will straighten the makiwara to a vertical position.